canonical/intel-neural-processing-unit/snaps/openvino/README.md

 openvino.benchmark-app -m $model_path -d CPU -hint latency
 ```

-To run on a CPU:
+To run on a NPU:

 ```
 openvino.benchmark-app -m $model_path -d NPU -hint latency
 ```

-Note this app can also be invoked from an iPython session like so:
+Note this app **cannot** be invoked from an iPython session unless you are running
+in `devmode`:

 ```
+# This only works if the snap is installed in dev mode!
 !/snap/bin/openvino.benchmark-app...
 ```